Loyalty is a virtue!

 Closing account fee

-My old bank has a clause in their loan document outlining it will cost $100 to close the account.
+My old bank has a clause in their loan document that will cost $100 to close the account.
 I didn’t know about this until after the process was finished.
 I rang to ask about it, to try to haggle them to reverse it.
 But they wouldn’t.

 Total Bank Switching Margin: $5216.86